yaswanth-12/Cyber_Threat_Intelligence_Knowledge_Collection/README.md

 </p>

 ### Steps (Version#1):
-  - Learn webhook working
-  - Programming Language - Rust/Python
+  - Programming Language - Python
   - Create a project structure tree
   - Does it require me to buy a domain or can I use github hosting?
-  - Learn language specific modules (like requests, etc..)
+  - Learn language specific modules (like requests, json, polling etc..)
   - Create a simple dynamic UI using NextJs
   - Test using Postman, cURl/libURL, Innvocations from programming language modules (requests, #include <curlpp/cURLpp.hpp>)